josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I'm sure you can probably identify this phenomenon in the real world without looking very hard.
 Sadly, cases where victims report their abusers, only to have many suggest the victims did something to deserve or invite it, are far too common. (_As if it's possible to deserve to be victimized_.)

-Regardless of the effect, however: it's still pretty tactless to disparage parties who aren't present to defend themselves anyway.
+Regardless of the effect, however: it's pretty tactless to disparage parties who aren't present to defend themselves anyway.
 So just don't do it.
 You will _not_ look like the good person.
 Save those stories for people who know you and trust you.

 If you're _forced_ to bring up a negative—if, for example, you're asked what it is you don't like about your current position—try focusing on the impersonal, objective, and aspirational, rather than on the personal, subjective, and/or current state of affairs.